 Madrid - Oviedo, Spain

-An unexpected scenic journey in Spain, the train between Madrid and Oviedo gives a glimpse of classic Spanish countryside on its way from the capital to the north coast.
+The train journey between Madrid and Oviedo gives a glimpse of classic Spanish countryside on its way from the capital to the north coast.
 As it approaches the Asturias region, and its principal city Oviedo, the train climbs into the clouds atop the Picos de Europa mountains.
 The train remains the best way to explore this part of Spain - in Oviedo it's possible to take a 'Feve' narrow-gauge railway along the north coast between País Basco (Basque country) and Galicia, calling at Santander on the way.

 Golden Pass Railway: Lucerne - Interlaken, Switzerland